eugenius1/social-login-demos/README.md

 ## Production

-You should include your own Facebook App ID in `window.fbAsyncInit` function of [index.js](index.js) and your own `google-signin-client_id` meta tag in head of [index.html](index.html).
-Also, either remove or update the script elements for Disqus comments and Google Analytics at the end of index.html.
+You should include your own Facebook App ID in `window.fbAsyncInit` function of [index.js](index.js) and your own `google-signin-client_id` meta content in the head of [index.html](index.html).
+Also, either remove or update the script elements for Disqus comments (end of index.html) and Google Analytics (in head).

 For my website, JavaScript code is minified using Google's [Closure Compiler](http://closure-compiler.appspot.com/) ([docs and API](https://developers.google.com/closure/compiler/)).